cwisniew/rptools-dev-doc/docs/authentication/handshake.md

 ```

 ## Player using public key authentication
 If the player is not blocked and is authenticating with a public key then the following authentication/handshake sequence occurs.
-The public key has to be known to the Server before a player can attempt to authenticat this way.
+The public key has to be known to the Server before a player can attempt to authenticate this way.

+The public key is never sent from client to server via MapTool so the server must know of the public key before hand.
+The server then encrypts the handshake challenge using the public key which the client will only be able to decrypt if it has access to the matching private key, once decrypted the client sends back the handshake challenge in plaintext as it needs to do no more to show it has the correct private key.

 ```mermaid